-Council Tax raises circa 14% of total council income.
+Council Tax raises circa 15% of total council income, inclusive of the social care levy.
 It goes towards providing a wide range of services to the people of Sunderland and 2016/17 was the first increase since the 2010/2011 financial year.
-The current Band D council Tax in Sunderland in respect of the Council is £1,295.
-The council tax paid to Sunderland City Council is the lowest in both Tyne and Wear (average £1,459) and the wider North East region (average £1,461), and compares favourably to the metropolitan council average.
+The current Band D Council Tax in Sunderland in respect of the Council is \pounds 1,359.
+The Council Tax paid to Sunderland City Council is the lowest in both Tyne and Wear (average £1,531) and the wider North East region (average £1,535), and compares favourably to the metropolitan council average (£1,449)

-The proposed 4.99% increase, inclusive of the social care precept, is allowable without contravening the government imposed referendum limit.
-The increase will add £1.24 per week to band D properties or 83p a week for the majority of households in Sunderland who are in a Band A property.
-It will raise £4.36m that will be used to provide vital local services, including adult and children's social care.
+The proposed 3.99% increase, inclusive of the social care precept, is allowable without contravening the government imposed referendum limit.
+The increase will add £1.04 per week to Band D properties or 70p a week for the majority of households in Sunderland who are in a Band A property.
+It will raise £4.4m that will be used to provide vital local services, including adult social care.

-All Council tax payers will be affected by the increase; however, those on lower incomes are likely to experience a greater impact on their ability to pay.
+All Council Tax payers will be affected by the increase; however, those on lower incomes are likely to experience a greater impact on their ability to pay.
 This could disproportionately affect the young, disabled people and low income pensioners.
-To mitigate this impact, the Council operates a council tax support scheme so enabling some of those affected to claim support.
-Whilst pensioners entitlement to Council Tax Support is protected, Sunderland's localised scheme entitles claimants of working age who submit a claim for Council Tax Support to receive up to a maximum of 91.5 % reduction in respect of their Council Tax liability depending on their circumstances.
-None of the protected groups are restricted from claiming council tax support.
+To mitigate this impact, the Council operates a Council Tax Support scheme and the eligibility criteria remains unchanged so enabling some of those affected to claim support.
+Whilst pensioners' entitlement to Council Tax Support is protected, Sunderland's localised scheme entitles claimants of working age who submit a claim for Council Tax Support to receive up to a maximum of 91.5 % reduction in respect of their Council Tax liability depending on their circumstances.
+None of the protected groups are restricted from claiming Council Tax Support.
 Their eligibility is determined by their financial and personal circumstances.
-The current caseload is 33,338 of which 14,400 are pensioners and 18,938 are working age claimants.
-The impact of the proposed increase equates to an increase of 11p per week for those working age claimants who are in receipt of maximum council tax support in a Band D property, or 7p per week for the majority of households in Sunderland who are of working age and in receipt of maximum council tax support in a Band A property.

-However, as the support scheme works on a percentage of council tax, there will still be an impact even for those receiving support
+The current caseload is 32,875 of which 13,766 are pensioners and 19,109 are working age claimants.
+The impact of the proposed increase equates to an increase of 9p per week for those working age claimants who are in receipt of maximum Council Tax Support in a Band D property, or 6p per week for the majority of households in Sunderland who are of working age and in receipt of maximum Council Tax Support in a Band A property.
+As the support scheme works on a percentage of Council Tax, it is recognised that there will still be an impact even for those receiving support

-However, the proposed increase has wider benefits in that it avoids further budget cuts, over and above the £16.6m planned, so preserving services, including within adult and children's social care.
+However, the proposed increase has wider benefits in that it avoids further budget cuts, over and above the £17.4m planned, so preserving services, including within adult social care as a result of the adult social care precept increase.